MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-setup-service-items.md

 ## <a name="to-set-up-service-item-components-from-a-bom"></a>To set up service item components from a BOM
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Items**, and then choose the related link.
 2. Open the service item for which you want to set up components from a BOM.
 3. Choose the **Components** action.
-The **Service Item Component List** window opens.
+The **Service Item Component List** page opens.
 4. Choose the **Copy from BOM** action.

     If the item that the service item is linked to is a BOM, the components for all the items in the BOM are created automatically.

 ## <a name="to-set-up-a-service-shelf"></a>To set up a service shelf
 You can set up service shelves that identify where you store your service items.
-You assign service shelves to service items on the **Service Order** and **Service Item Worksheet** windows.
+You assign service shelves to service items on the **Service Order** and **Service Item Worksheet** pages.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Shelves**, and then choose the related link.
 2. Fill in the fields as necessary.